ahurta92/ams562-notes/lectures/6/classes1.rst

 - We can define just about any operator provided by C++ but only use existing operators such as:
 - :code:`+,-,*,/,%,[],(),^,!`

-- You can only define operators with the convential number of operands;
+- You can only define operators with the conventional number of operands;

     - for example you can define a unary :code:`-` but not a unary :code:`<=`,
     - and a binary :code:`+` but not a binary :code:`!`.